Generic stabilizers for simple algebraic groups acting on orthogonal and symplectic Grassmannians: Introduction and statement of results

+We say that the quadruple $(G,\lambda,p,k)$ has a (semi-)generic stabilizer if the action of $G$ on $X=\mathcal{G}_k(V)$ has a (semi-)generic stabilizer.
+For a self-dual quadruple $(G,\lambda,p,k)$, we say it has a \textit{(semi-)generic $ts$-stabilizer} if the action of $G$ on $X=\mathcal{S}_k(V)$ has a (semi-)generic stabilizer.
+In this paper we classify (semi-)generic $ts$-stabilizers of $ts$-small quadruples.

 Our main result will be given in a single table (Table~\ref{tab:Generic stabilizers for small quadruples}).
-In the first column we have the type of our simple algebraic group $G$, in the second column the highest weight of the irreducible $G$-module $V$, in the third column we list the rank of $G$, in the fourth column we have conditions on $p$ and in the fifth column we have the specific $k$ which specifies which variety $\mathcal{S}_k(V)$ we are acting on.
+In the first column we have the type of our simple algebraic group $G$, in the second column the highest weight of the irreducible $G$-module $V$, in the third column we list the rank $\ell$ of $G$, in the fourth column we have conditions on $p$ and in the fifth column we have the particular $k$ which specifies which variety $\mathcal{S}_k(V)$ we are acting on.
 We then have a column listing the (semi-)generic stabilizer for the action, denoted by $C_{\mathcal{S}_k(V)}$ in which we use an asterisk to indicate whether the stabilizer is not generic but semi-generic.
-We finally indicate whether the module $V$ is orthogonal and whether there exists a dense orbit for the action on $\mathcal{S}_k(V)$.
+In the columns 'Orth?' and 'Dense?', we indicate whether the module $V$ is orthogonal and whether there exists a dense orbit for the action on $\mathcal{S}_k(V)$.
+In the last column we give the number of the Proposition within the paper where the relevant information is obtained.

-\begin{theorem*} The (semi-)generic stabilizer for a small quadruple is given in Table~\ref{tab:Generic stabilizers for small quadruples}.
+\begin{theorem*} The (semi-)generic $ts$-stabilizer for a $ts$-small quadruple is given in Table~\ref{tab:Generic stabilizers for small quadruples}.
 In addition the existence or non-existence of a dense orbit is indicated. \end{theorem*}